cflat-inc/cflat-inc.github.io/README.md

-# cFla-inc.org
+# cFlat-inc.org

 ## The way to build a proper smart home

-Copyright 2017,2018 Chris Gross [cFla-inc]
+Copyright 2017,2018 Chris Gross [cFlat-inc]